joncursi/cheddur-whitepaper/whitepaper.md

 order to drown out critical reviews and/or fake their popularity on the platform.
-3. **Determining the quality of each review is paramount**, as high-quality reviews should carry more weight towards a cryptocurrency project's overall rating then spammy, low-quality reviews.
+3. **Determining the quality of each review is paramount**, as high-quality reviews should carry more weight towards determining a cryptocurrency project's overall rating then should spammy or low-quality reviews.
-4. The experts and innovators in the cryptocurrency space---those with the wisdom and knowledge to produce the highest-quality, most unbiased reviews---are not being properly incentivized to spend the time and energy to do so.
+4. Generally speaking, the experts and innovators in the cryptocurrency space---those with the wisdom and experience to produce the highest-quality, most unbiased reviews---are not being properly incentivized to spend the time and energy to do so.

 ## The Importance of Reviews